r0m305/insta-bot/README.md

 ┃┃┗┫┗━┓ ┃ ┣━┫┣┻┓┃ ┃ ┃
 ╹╹ ╹┗━┛ ╹ ╹ ╹┗━┛┗━┛ ╹
 By r0m305
+This project requires python3.8, otherwise it wont work

 The original project was a python script, which i thereafter converted to a C script with cython as follows: cython -3 --embedd -o instabot.c Instabot.py